MSDS-6311/Big-Data-Analytics/Assign04.md

 * https://aws.amazon.com/s3/

 ## Submission
-Submission details will be clarified by next week.

-To submit the assignment, edit this `README.md` file, commit the changes and push to your GitHub repository before the due date.
+To submit the assignment, print as PDF and send by Slack to the instructor.

 ### Question 1